 CUSTOM SCREEN PRINTED SHIRTS VS. DIGITAL PRINTING

-Screen printing shirts is one of the most commonly used methods in custom t-shirt printing, it can be used to create an image that appears to have a countless number of colors.
+Screen printing shirts is one of the most commonly used methods in custom t-shirt printing.
+In fact, it’s worth an estimated 7.8 billion in 2022.
+It can be used to create an image that appears to have a countless number of colors.
 Screen printing is an ancient technology and the technique can be used to print on many different types of material.
 Screen printing is efficient and affordable and delivers a bright, durable, quality imprint.
 Screen printing as a production method quickly overtakes digital printing in cost per print.
 The higher the volume, the lower the cost becomes.
-While digital printing was introduced relatively recently in the early 1990’s – it has made creating customized single pieces easier than ever.
+While digital printing was introduced relatively recently in the early 1990s – it has made creating customized single pieces easier than ever.
 You could have a photo printed on a t-shirt and give it to grandma.
 Digital printing is great If you only need 6 individually personalized t-shirts for a birthday party.
 Alternatively, if you need a large number of custom t-shirts that don’t have to be individually personalized, then screen printing is the way to go!

 Custom Screen Printing